How to find advocacy groups and an attorney who will fight for father’s rights

 Let’s first discuss fathers rights advocacy groups and what they do

 One of the primary goals of fathers’ rights advocacy groups is to push for reforms in the family courts and via the state legislatures to support the equal rights of fathers in regard to custody and child support.
-Most any father advocacy group you engage with will also provide resources to educate fathers about their rights and how to be great dads.
+Most any father advocacy group you engage with will also provide resources to educate fathers about their rights, how much is child support in Texas and how to be great dads.

 Traditional parenting roles have changed dramatically since the “Leave It To Beaver” days, where most fathers were breadwinners who went off to work each day, while most mothers handled the majority of child-rearing duties and maintaining the family home.